barnstee/UA-CloudPublisher/README.md

 * UI for diaplaying diagnostic infomration
 * UI for configuration
 * Publishing from the cloud via a connected MQTT broker
+* Publishing on data changes or on regular intervals
 * Supports Microsoft OPC Publisher publishesnodes.json imput file format